gvanrossum/patma/README.md

 - Like unpacking assignments, tuple and list patterns have exactly the same meaning and actually match arbitrary sequences.
 An important exception is that they don't match iterators or strings.
-  (Technically, the target must be an instance of `collections.abc.Sequence`.)
+  (Technically, the subject  must be an instance of `collections.abc.Sequence`.)

 - Sequence patterns support wildcards: `[x, y, *rest]` and `(x, y,